Dead Moon Circus: Tiger's Eye

 Tiger's Eye, in animal form, first assisted PallaPalla and VesVes in flushing out Usagi and Chibiusa when the latter's attempt of returning to her time is detected.
 He later gains human form and assists PallaPalla by subjecting Sailor Mars with her nightmare while she investigates a mysterious hall of mirrors.
 He is killed when Rei gains her 'Super' form, using her Mars Flame Sniper attack on him.
-Sailor Moon Eternal ass Tiger's Eye's dream of becoming an artist and he retains his human form even after Rei uses her “Excorzied Charm”, attack on him.
+Sailor Moon Eternal has Tiger's Eye's dream of becoming an artist and he retains his human form even after Rei uses her “Exorcized Charm”, attack on him.

-In the 90 anime, his targets of seduction are particularly younger women, as he uses his charming abilities to lure them into his traps until the right time to look into their dream mirrors in search of Pegasus.
+In the anime, his targets of seduction are particularly younger women, as he uses his charming abilities to lure them into his traps until the right time to look into their dream mirrors in search of Pegasus.
 Tiger's Eye is killed when he and Fish's Eye relinquish their power to rebuild Usagi's destroyed Dream Mirror.
-However, Pegasus revives him, and he is sent to Elysion with the others.
+However, Pegasus revives him and he is sent to Elysion with the others.